Check out all the amazing things to experience as well as a photo tour of one of Disney’s most immersive resorts!

 At Geyser Point, guests find grab-and-go items as well as hearty lunch and dinner selections.
 The menu includes a bison cheeseburger, smoked turkey sandwich, and a grilled Portobello salad.

 This scenic restaurant overlooks Bay Lake and the beautiful Wilderness Lodge grounds.
 There’s even a fire pit nearby to enjoy those cooler evenings outside.
+To see more details, go HERE to see our review of Geyser Point Bar and Grill.

 To fully take advantage of this resort, spending time outside is a must!
 In addition to the 2 pool areas, Wilderness Lodge also offers the following outdoor activities: